sidebar hamburger menu

 Note

-If there was some connection problem during report uploading, the report will be stored locally as /root/cl-report.
+If there was a connection problem during uploading the report, the report will be stored locally as /root/cl-report.
 This file should be sent to the support team manually.

 Config options